The workplace is going through big changes. Generation Z now makes up more than 27% of the global workforce and is changing how work looks and feels.

 Companies see better engagement and retention when they give Gen Z platforms to share their point of view.
 More than 50% of Gen Z workers show greater interest to join workplace discussions when companies set up regular feedback systems [10].

-Traditional email-based communication gives way to integrated digital platforms.
-Gen Z employees prefer direct messaging platforms for their daily communication and value live collaboration tools [11].
-Digital transformation strategies help companies achieve 42% higher engagement from their Gen Z workforce [12].
+Such digital transformation strategies can help companies achieve 42% higher engagement from their Gen Z workforce [12].

 - Choice in work location and hours